willianportilho/libft/README.md

 _*If necessary, change the location.
 Remember that the include location depends on where your another files are._

-- finally, compile the program whith this line:
+- Finally, compile the program whith this line:
 ```
 gcc your_program_here.c -L. -lft -o your_program_here
 ```

-## Makefile commands
+## 🤖 Makefile Commands
 - `make` to create *.o objects and compile the libft.a;
 - `make bonus` to include bonus functions (lists) in the libft.a.
 - `make clean` to erase *.o objects;